Nuala Hayes

 Background experience:

-She is the author of Laois Folk Tales, published by The History Press Ireland.
+She is the author of Laois Folk Tales, published by the History Press in 2015.
+She also collaborated with fellow storyteller Kate Corkery on the CD The Brewery of Eggshells and other Stories.

 Contacts: